Jeyapathy/git-finder/README.md

-# git-finder
-A simple GitHub user finder website that lets you search for profiles and view their public repositories

 # GitHub Finder

 A simple random git finder and responsive web app to search GitHub users and view their profiles, repositories, and followers using the GitHub API.